ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 In [1] in section "II.
 RAILWAY NETWORK ANALYZER DESIGN" in literal B, it can see Algorithm 1, that explain the process to analyses the network.

-The result of this step is the otput console:
+The result of this step is show in Console Output 1:

 ~~~
 #################### Starting Railway Network Analyzer ####################